-What I have written above in no way implies an indictment of past methods except in so far that the world today itself presents an indictment; it does not either constitute an impractical vision or a mystical hope, based on wishful thinking.
+The above in no way implies an indictment of past methods except in so far that the world today itself presents an indictment; it does not either constitute an [Page 60] impractical vision or a mystical hope, based on wishful thinking.
 It concerns an attitude to life and the future which many thousands of people hold today, and among them many educators in every country.
 The errors and mistakes of the past techniques are obvious but there is no need to waste time in emphasizing them or in piling up instances.

-What is needed is a realization of the immediate opportunity, plus the recognition that [page 101] the required shift in objectives and change in methods will take much time.
-We shall have to train our teachers differently and much time will be lost as we grope for the new and better ways, develop the new textbooks and find the men and women who can be impressed with the new vision and who will work for the new civilization.
-I have sought here only to emphasize principles and I do this with the recognition that many of them are by no means new but that they require new emphasis.
-I have endeavoured to show that now is the day of opportunity, for everything has to be built up again, for everything has been destroyed in the greater part of the world.
-The war has demonstrated that we have not taught aright.
-A better educational system should therefore be worked out which will present the possibilities of human living in such a manner that barriers will be broken down, prejudices removed and a training given to the developing child which will enable him, when grown-up, to live with other men in harmony and goodwill.
-This can be done, if patience and understanding is developed and if educators realize that “where there is no vision, the people perish”.
+What is needed is a realization of the immediate opportunity, plus the recognition that the required shift in objectives and change in methods will take much time.
+We shall have to train our teachers differently and much time will elapse as we grope for the new and better ways, develop the new textbooks and find the men and women who can be impressed with the new vision and who will work for the new civilization.
+We seek here to emphasize principles with the recognition that many of them are by no means new but that they require new emphasis.
+Now is the day of opportunity.

+A better educational system should therefore be worked out which will present the possibilities of human living in such a manner that barriers will be broken down, prejudices removed and a training given to the developing child which will enable him, when grown up, to live with other men in harmony and goodwill.
+This can be done, if patience and understanding are developed and if educators realize that "where there is no vision, the people perish".